-- 1. The LDEQ Designated Records Custodian shall: - a) Be responsible for reviewing and updating the records retention schedules on a regular basis in accordance with LAC 4:XVII.307 and LAC 4:XVII.309.

-- b) Facilitate the disposition of records and information in accordance with the Records Management Policy, the approved records retention schedules, LAC 4:XVII.521, and LAC 4:XVII.523. - c) In compliance with LAC 4:XVII.521, request permission from the State Archives for permission to dispose of records that have fulfilled the retention requirements. - 2.
-LDEQ personnel shall be responsible for: - a) Adhering to this policy, unless otherwise obligated by a Litigation Hold. - b) Contacting the Records Management Section if unsure about the records status of a document.
+- 1. The LDEQ Records Custodian or designee shall: - a.
+Be responsible for reviewing and updating the records retention schedules on a regular basis in accordance with LAC 4:XVII307 and LAC 4:XVII.309. - b.
+Facilitate the disposition of records and information in accordance with the Records Management Policy, the approved records retention schedules, LAC 4:XVII.521 and LAC 4:XVII.523. - c.
+In compliance with LAC 4:XVII.521, request permission from the State Archives for permission to dispose of records that have fulfilled the retention requirement. - 2.
+LDEQ personnel shall be responsible for: - a.
+Adhering to this policy, unless otherwise obligated by a Litigation Hold. - b.
+Contacting the Records Management Section if unsure about the records status of a document. - D. References - 1.
+LAC 4:XVII

-D. References